ibm-cloud-docs/bare-metal/baremetal-provision.md

 7. **Billing** is either **Hourly** or **Monthly**.
 8. Select the **Location**, region and data center, where your server is to be located.
 9. Click **All servers** to see a list of processors (Single, Dual, and Quad) and certified servers (SAP and VMware).
 Select the server that best meets your workload.
 10. Select your **RAM**.
-For some servers, RAM defaults based on the CPU Model and cannot be changed.

-For SAP certified servers, RAM and Operating System default based on your server selection.
+For some servers, RAM defaults based on the CPU Model and cannot be changed. **Note:** For SAP certified servers, RAM and Operating System default based on your server selection.
 Your local storage option also defaults based on your server selection.
-{:note}

 11. Enter an optional public key for your **SSH key**, which you can use to log in to your server after it is provisioned.
 12. Select an **Image** (operating system) for your server.
 Your options are based on your selected server.
 13. Expand **Add-ons** to select options related to the server's configuration.